kpatenio/WSL-Documentation/README.md

 1. `sudo apt install npm`
 2. `sudo npm install npm@latest -g`

-For some reason, I did not get the latest version of npm.
+I did not get the latest version of npm—the version locked for [Ubuntu Bionic is 3.5.2](https://packages.ubuntu.com/bionic/npm).
 I had to run the second command to upgrade to the latest version.

+`npm` runs _in_ `nodejs`.
+Hence, a required package to install `npm` is `nodejs`.
+You can see all of `npm`'s dependent packages on the Ubunutu 18.04 Bionic's package page for `npm`: <https://packages.ubuntu.com/bionic/npm#pdeps>

 ### Using PPAs
 There are several good resource explaining the steps for installing npm using PPAs, like [this](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04) and [this](https://tecadmin.net/install-latest-nodejs-npm-on-ubuntu/).